Alexander-Nasuta/kioptipack-blueprints/docs/source/blueprints/blueprint-model-serving.md

 - **MongoDB** as a database to save the data.
   - Make sure you have a **running** MongoDB instance.
   - You can check if MongoDB is running by executing `mongod --version` in your terminal.
-_ **mlflow** server running.
-  - You can start the mlflow locally by executing `mlflow server --host 127.0.0.1 --port 8080`
 - install the required dependencies for the services.
 See the "Dependency Installation" section below.
 ```